mknopfler9461/LSHC_CSV_SAP/README.md

-Mark's workspace for Management Consulting in SAP, Supply Chain, and Life Scicens & Healthcare.
+Mark's workspace for Management Consulting in SAP, Supply Chain, and Life Sciences & Healthcare Sector.